Onhalar/UI-llama/README.md

-*To start, run the setup bat, you'll need to have Ollama client already installed*
+*To start, run the setup bat, you'll need to have Ollama client and python already installed as per dependencies*

 ___